Gaussian approximation for Extreme Points in Laguerre tessellations: Introduction

 \subsection{Model.}

-One of the earliest and most fundamental random tessellation models is the Poisson–Voronoi tessellation.
+One of the earliest and most fundamental random tessellation models is the Poisson-Voronoi tessellation.
 Let $\eta$ be a homogeneous Poisson point process in $\R^d$, then for any point $v\in\eta$ we define its Voronoi cell as

 The Poisson-Voronoi tessellation arises as the collection of all such Voronoi cells, which are convex polytopes (see \cite{CSKM} and \cite[Chapter 10]{SW} for further details).
 This model can be interpreted as a crystal growth process, where each nucleus $v\in\eta$ represents a crystal center, all crystals get activated at the same time and grow with the same speed in every direction.
 Each point $w\in\R^d$ belongs to the crystal that reaches it first.